dserafini/DUMBO/README.txt

-This is the code I developed during my Master's thesis journey to run GEANT4 simulations that evaluate the performance of a MAPS-based beta radiation detector.
+This is the code I (Vittoria Pavanello) developed during my Master's thesis journey to run GEANT4 simulations that evaluate the performance of a MAPS-based beta radiation detector.
 Order is definitely not a strength of this project and my coding style is probably extremely naive.
 I beg pardon to everyone that ends up here, but sharing will help progress the work I started during my thesis.

 Inside these folders you can find: